bergoid/rabot/README.rst

   With the optional argument TEXT you can put an explanatory text in the dialog.
 The default is the empty string.

+  No dialog is shown and no output is printed when the input is empty.

   This script depends on the command-line tool 'dialog'.

   Example: